Acne

 What is acne?

-Acne is a very common skin condition characterised by comedones (blackheads and whiteheads) and pus-filled spots (pustules).
-It usually starts at puberty and varies in severity from a few spots on the face, neck, back and chest, which most adolescents will have at some time, to a more significant problem that may cause scarring and impact on self-confidence.
-For the majority it tends to resolve by the late teens or early twenties, but it can persist for longer in some people.
+Acne is a very common skin condition identified by the presence of comedones (blackheads and whiteheads) and pus-filled spots (pustules).
+It usually starts during puberty.
+Acne ranges from a few spots on the face, neck, back and chest, which most teenagers will have at some time, to a more severe problem that may cause scarring and reduce self-confidence.
+For most, it tends to go away by the early to mid twenties, but it can go on for longer.
+Acne can also develop for the first time in people in their late twenties and beyond.

 What causes acne?